Wire-Network/wire-sysio/docs/01_nodeos/03_plugins/resource_monitor_plugin/index.md

                                         above the threshold.
 The value should
                                         be between 6 and 99
   --resource-monitor-not-shutdown-on-threshold-exceeded
-                                        Used to indicate nodeos will not
+                                        Used to indicate nodeop will not
                                         shutdown when threshold is exceeded.
   --resource-monitor-warning-interval arg (=30)
                                         Number of resource monitor intervals